cweagans/composer-patches/README.md

 ```

-Note that the post-package-install part is mandatory for now.
-For some reason, Composer didn't invoke my event listeners, so we're going with the faster option.

 ## Using an external patch file

 Instead of a patches key in your root composer.json, use a patches-file key.